Egal212/DEVOPS-PROJECTS1.0/CLIENT-SERVER ARCHITECTURE/STEP1.md

 * Navigate into the Mysql-client server and ssh into it.
     Repeat the ssh process from step0.md

-  * Update and Install mysql
+  * Update and Install mysql client software.
       ````
       sudo apt update -y
       ````